Mexico City Street Art: La Romita

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

-In English, the mural reads, “Romita My Love; This site used to be a neighbourhood of Tenochtitlán called Atzacoalco (place of herons), Colonia Roma was founded in 1902.
+“Romita My Love; This site used to be a neighborhood of Tenochtitlán called Atzacoalco (place of herons), Colonia Roma was founded in 1902.
 Afterwards it became known as Santa María Aztacoalco.
 It was near the old Chapultepec path on an islet surrounded by canals.
 Its big trees and the road that was built along with the chapel brought back to mind a place in Rome, Italy, according to town hall’s documents, so it was called “Romita”.
 In the novel, “Las Batallas en El Desierto” by José Emilio Pacheco it reads: “Romita was a town set apart.
 Here the man of the sack lurks, the great “robachicos” (kidnapper) […] By day he’s a beggar, by night a millionaire thanks to the exploitation of his victims.”

 In 1944 the church of La Romita was declared a monument and the area named a characteristic place, and in 1980 both became recognized as cultural monuments of Mexico City.